aiidaplugins/aiida-wien2k/README.md

 * looping over volumes: Should we call something from AIIDA or just write our own loop and store the data?
 * what should we define as a "code" in code@host?
 (WIEN2k has many executables.)
 * how should we add the input crystal structure as a node to the providence graph?
-* how input crystal structures will be supplied to us? (for the paper)
+* how input crystal structures will be supplied to us? (for the paper) (see https://arxiv.org/pdf/2105.05063.pdf)
 * do we need AIIDA <-> ASE <-> WIEN2k structure converter?
 (ASE <-> WIEN2k works fine)
 * how results should be tresented? table E vs V for each initial structure?